imrehorvath/bundle-dylibs/README.md

 ```

 After this you can move the `Emacs.app` to `/Applications` and use it normally.
-Now it should be standalone and is ready to be distributed to other macOS systems.
+Now it should be standalone and ready to be distributed to other macOS systems.

 ## Inspired by
 - https://github.com/renard/emacs-build-macosx/blob/master/build-emacs